 \subsection{Periodicity}

 Observations indicate that FRB 180916 seems to have a repeating period of 16.35 days \citep{Chime/Frb2020Natur}, while FRB 121102 may have a period of 157 days \citep{Rajwade2020MNRAS}.
-It hints that the period of repeating FRBs may vary in a relatively wide range.
+This suggests that the periods of repeating FRBs may vary in a relatively wide range.
 In our model, the period is mainly determined by the orbital motion of the planet.
 The observed periods thus exert some constraints on the parameters of our NS-planet systems.
-Here we show that the planet disruption model can meet the observational requirements.
+Here we show that the planet-disruption model can meet the observational requirements.

 As mentioned in Section~\ref{sec:model}, we take $ r_{\rm p} = 2\,r_{\rm td} $ as the typical case for the partial disruption condition.
-It naturally leads to a relation of
+This naturally leads to a relation of

 Combining Eq.~(\ref{eq:kepler_3}) and Eq.~(\ref{eq:td_condition}), one can derive the relationship between various parameters of the NS-planet systems.
-In Figure~\ref{fig:fig3}, we have plot the relation between the eccentricity and orbital period for planets that satisfy the partial disruption condition.
+In Figure~\ref{fig:fig4}, we have plot the relation between the eccentricity and orbital period for planets that satisfy the partial disruption condition.
 The calculations are conducted for planets with a mean density of $\bar \rho = 3 \rm \, g\, cm^{-3}$, $5 \rm \, g\, cm^{-3}$, and $ 10 \rm \, g\, cm^{-3}$, respectively.
-We see that with the increase of the period, the eccentricity should also increase.
+We can see that with an increase of the period, the eccentricity should also increase.
 This is easy to understand.
 The key point is that the periastron distance ($ r_{\rm p} = 2\,r_{\rm td} $) is almost fixed by the mean density in our framework.
 At the same time, to acquire a long orbital period, the semi-major axis should be large enough.
 As a result, the eccentricity will have to be large.
-From Figure~\ref{fig:fig3}, we see that to get a period of $\sim 1$ day, an eccentricity of $e \sim $ 0.3 --- 0.5 is enough.
-However, to achieve a period of $\sim 16$ days, $e \sim $ 0.9 will be required; while for $P_{\rm orb} \geq 160$ days, $ e \geq 0.97$ is necessary.
-In general, Figure~\ref{fig:fig3} demonstrates that partial disruption does can happen periodically under proper condition, and repeating FRBs with period ranging from $\sim 1$ day to $\sim 1000$ days are possible.
+From Figure~\ref{fig:fig4}, we can see that to get a period of $\sim 1$ day, an eccentricity of $e \sim $ 0.3 --- 0.5 is enough.
+However, to achieve a period of $\sim 16$ days, $e \sim $ 0.9 will be required, while for $P_{\rm orb} \geq 160$ days, $ e \geq 0.97$ is necessary.
+In general, Figure~\ref{fig:fig4} demonstrates that partial disruption does can happen periodically under proper conditions, and repeating FRBs with periods ranging from $\sim 1$ to $\sim 1000$ days are possible.